 There are so many great business books that inspire, educate, and help create better entrepreneurs.
-In this article, we’ll share 18 business books in 2018 that’ll change your life and grow your business.
-By reading a business book or two on this list, you’ll learn countless lessons that’ll help you achieve more success.
+In this article, we’ll share 20 business books in 2019 that’ll change your life and grow your business.
+By reading one of these must read business books on this list, you’ll learn countless lessons that’ll help you achieve more success.
 They’re all jam-packed with actionable advice.